BlackQuantum9/cse15l-lab-reports/Lab1.md

 * ## `cd command`
 1. For `cd with no arguments`
 ![Image](cd.png)
-> The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1".
+> The absolute path for this working directory right before the command is '/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1'.
 >
-> "argument" represents either a file name or a directory name in terminal next command.
-By typing command "cd" without arguments next to it, it changes the current directory back to home directory by adding "~" behind server name with spaces.
+> 'argument' represents either a file name or a directory name in terminal next command.
+By typing command 'cd' without arguments next to it, it changes the current directory back to home directory by adding '~' behind server name with spaces.
+In this case, by typing "cd" without arguments, it changes the working directory back to '/Users/audreyliu'.

 2. For `cd with a path to a directory as an argument`
 ![Image](<cd directory.png>)
-> The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L".
+> The absolute path for this working directory right before the command is '/Users/audreyliu/Downloads/CSE 15L'.
 >
-> "a directory" means a tile for a file which still has documents under it. "cd" command can only implement directories which are under the current directory.
+> 'a directory' means 'a tile for a file which still has documents under it'. 'cd' command can only implement directories which are under the current directory.
 By typing command "cd" with a directory name, it changes from the current directory to the new typed in directory.
+In my example, after typing 'cd lab\ 1', it changes the working directory from '/Users/audreyliu/Downloads/CSE 15L to '/Users/audreyliu/Downloads/CSE 15L/lab 1'.

 3. For `cd with a path to a file as an argument`
 ![Image](<cd file.png>)